wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 Let's start with a basic console application to get you started.

-### Setting up Semantic Kernel in a console application
+### Using Semantic Kernel in a standalone console application

 To set up a console application with Semantic Kernel, you need to create a new console application in Visual Studio Code, Rider, or Visual Studio.
 I prefer to use a terminal